CapnSushiOfTheSea/cinna/README.md

 \> installation
 ---------------

-after downloading the script:
+after downloading the repository via Git or GitHub:

-in your terminal, navigate to the directory where the 'install\_parcel.sh' file is located.
+in your terminal, navigate to the directory where the files of the repository are located.

 run the following commands: